rocsea0626/receipt_uploader/README.md

 ```

 ## System design and specifications
-All images are stored under `images` folder.
+All requests must have `username_token` attached in the header.
+All images are stored under `receipts` folder.

-- Uploading of receipt
+- Uploading of receipt:
   - Handled by request of `POST /receipts`
-  - Each request must have 1 attribute in header: `username_token`
   - System does not check duplicate receipts.
 In reality this can be handled by `TransactionID` provided by payment service provider
-  - Original upload of receipts are stored under `images/config.DIR_UPLOAD`
+  - Original upload of receipts are stored under `receipts/config.UPLOADS_DIR/`
+  - A `201` response is immediately sent to client once receipt is stored at server

+- Processing of image
-  - Converted images are stored under `images/config.DIR_GENERATED/username`
+  - Each user's converted images are stored under `receipts/config.DIR_IMAGES/{username}` folder
   - Each original are converted into 3 different sizes: small, medium and large. large is the original size of uploaded receipt
   - The images will be proportionally scaled according to their original dimensions to maintain aspect ratio.
+  - A worker goroutine is kept running in background to scan `receipts/config.UPLOADS_DIR` folder and resize each uploaded receipt
-  - All images are named with uuid without "-" and converted images are suffixed by size, i.e., small, medium, large
+  - All images are named with uuid without "-" and converted images are suffixed by size, i.e., {uuid}_small.jpg
-- Processing of image
-  - Only sending response when storing and resizing receipts are completed.
-In reality, this can be optimized one job queue to store uploaded receipt and another job queue to resize images.
-However, it may become confusing for users.
-Optimization can be implemented depends on use case.
-  - Rate limiting:

 - Downloading of receipt
   - To get images with different size: `GET /api/receipts/{receiptId}?size=small|medium|large`
   - To get image with original size: `GET /api/receipts/{receiptId}`

-  - Each request must have 1 attribute in header: `username_token`
-  - `size` is required, otherwise request will be rejected
+- Error Handling
+  - If system fails to resize image, mechanism need to be implemented to notify client
+  - System error messages are hidden from user

 ## Data validatation:
 - Uploading of receipt
-  - Maximum size of upload is 10MB and minimum resolution is 600x800.
-System rejects any image failed such requirements
+  - Maximum size of upload is 10MB and minimum resolution is 600x800
   - Only `.jpg` file is supported for the sake of simplicity

-- User Token Validation
+- User token
 Each user token can only contain lowercase letters, digits, and underscores.
-Validation rules for the `user_token` are listed below:
+Validation scenarios for the `user_token` are listed below:

 | Validation Check           | Value              | Description                                           |
 |----------------------------|--------------------|-------------------------------------------------------|